openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 the third-party authentication ID mapping REST API to retrieve the user ID SAML attribute and matching edX username for a learner.
 For more information about grade reports, see :ref:`opencoursestaff:Access_grades`.

+..
+Institutions may be able to access learner information in other ways.
+Make
+.. the paragraph above more general when we know of those other methods.

 The following diagram shows how an institution that uses third-party authentication can match non-personally identifying edX learner usernames with